 High Line Park

 A special highlight of Meatpacking District is High Line Park.
 This park built on an old, elevated railroad offers unusual city views from above, with beautiful plants and artwork all around.
 You shouldn’t miss this highlight, especially in the summer when everything is in bloom and you can sunbathe or even watch the stars.
 You’ll see special details everywhere from street level too.
 For example, Meatpacking District is one of those neighbourhoods where all the alleys are cobblestone streets.

 Chelsea Market is so big, it takes up a whole block.
 This former biscuit factory is filled to the brim with food stalls.
 It’s even one of the biggest ‘food markets’ in the world!
 Strolling around in the morning gathering goodies for breakfast is good fun.
-You can also compose a picnic basket and eat the delicacies at the 14th Street Park – the part of Hudson River Park located in Meatpacking District.
+You can also compose a picnic basket and eat the delicacies on one of the lawns of Little Island.
+This park on piles is only a few minutes walking distance.

+Meatpacking District is a nice area to go out and there are all kinds of stylish restaurants to start your night out with.
 STK in Meatpacking District is their flagship location with a very luxurious and brilliant atmosphere.
-Steak lovers will enjoy it here: a small steak costs $25, but you can also choose one of $99.
+Steak lovers will enjoy it here: they have steaks in all sizes and price ranges.
 Personally, I always choose the ‘filet’, a steak with little fat (you can order it either small or medium size).
 The ‘Little Big Mac’ is a good choice for a starter.
 You’ll get two small hamburgers (called ‘sliders’) for $20.
-The extra advantage is that they’re easy to share and above all I think they’re one of the best (small) burgers in New York.
-Bottles of wine start at $45 and booking a table in advance is a must!
+The extra advantage is that they’re easy to share and above all, I think they’re one of the best (small) burgers in New York.
+STK is very popular, so making a reservation is strongly recommended.